-PRM strongly recommends application packages be submitted in Adobe PDF, as Microsoft Word documents may sometimes produce different page lengths based on software versions and configurations when transmitted.
-Exceeding page length limits, including through the inclusion of cover pages, will result in disqualification.
-All documents, must be in English.
+PRM strongly recommends proposals be submitted in Adobe PDF, as Microsoft Word documents may sometimes produce different page lengths based on software versions and configurations.
+Do not include a cover page, page limits are strictly adhered to, and exceeding the page length limits will result in disqualification.
+All documents must be in English.

-Organizations can copies of all PRM-recommended templates and NGO guidelines, by emailing PRM's NGO Coordinator with only the phrase PRM NGO Templates (exactly as written in bold) in the subject line, to PRMNGOCoordinator@state.gov.
+Organizations can request copies of all PRM-recommended templates and NGO guidelines, by emailing PRM's NGO Coordinator with only the phrase PRM NGO Templates (exactly as written in bold) in the subject line, to PRMNGOCoordinator@state.gov.
 Organizations will receive an automated email reply containing the templates.